BOQA: Applications

 BOQA is not yet known to be officially mandated or regulated by any official maritime bodies, such as International Maritime Organization, Classification societies or Flag state administrations.

 Royal Caribbean Cruise line stated in their 2012 Stewardship report that they were evaluating a BOQA system.

-Carnival Corporation & plc is known to have a large scale in-house developed BOQA solution, which consists of a data-system (Neptune) and a 24/7 manned Fleet Operations Centre in three locations around the world.
+Carnival Corporation & plc is known to have a large scale in-house developed BOQA solution, which consists of a data-system (Neptune) and a 24/7 staffed Fleet Operations Centre in three locations around the world.

-AS Tallink Group is known to be in the process of testing a BOQA solution.
+AS Tallink Group is known to be using a BOQA solution, following successful trials in 2018.